gabeluci/gabeluci.github.io/_posts/2019-01-03-create-staticman-instance.md

 # {{page.category}}: {{page.title}}

 I decided to use Staticman for comments on this site for reasons I described in [my other article]({% post_url 2019-01-04-staticman-comments-for-jekyll %}).
 Staticman had a public API that anyone was free to use.
 However, so many people were using it that it started to hit the maximum usage that the GitHub API allows.
 So [it is now recommended to run your own instance](https://github.com/eduardoboucas/staticman/issues/317#issuecomment-565250060).
 You can host for free on Heroku.
 In fact, there's a nifty "Deploy to Heroku" button on the [README](https://github.com/eduardoboucas/staticman#introduction) page (which wasn't there when I first wrote this).
-But already have a server I could host it on.
+But I already have a server I could host it on.

 Of course, nothing is easy, so I had a ton of trouble setting it up.
 A couple issues I faced were: